Skip to main content

 Integrating Google OAuth Login

 @lit-protocol/lit-auth-client makes it easy to implement social login in your web apps.
-The library provides a LitAuthClient class that you can use to initialize a provider for each supported social login method.
+The library provides a LitRelay class that you can use to initialize a provider for each supported social login method.
 Each provider has a signIn() method that you can call to begin the authentication flow.

-import { LitAuthClient } from '@lit-protocol/lit-auth-client';
+import { LitRelay } from '@lit-protocol/lit-auth-client';

-import { ProviderType } from '@lit-protocol/constants';
+import { AUTH_METHOD_SCOPE, AUTH_METHOD_TYPE, PROVIDER_TYPE } from '@lit-protocol/constants';

-const litAuthClient = new LitAuthClient({
+const litNodeClient = new LitNodeClient({

 });